influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/shell.md

 ## Envrionment Variables

 The following environment variables can be used to configure settings used by the `influx` client.
-They can be specified in lower or upper case, however th upper case version takes precedence.
+They can be specified in lower or upper case, however the upper case version takes precedence.

 #### `HTTP_PROXY`
 Defines the proxy server to use for HTTP.